Relive Famous Film Scenes in North Carolina

 Going Hollywood...
 EastWilmington

-Scenes from the 1988 romantic comedy Bull Durham, which featured the minor league Durham Bulls baseball team, were shot at Historic Durham Athletic Park.
+Scenes from the 1988 romantic comedy Bull Durham, which featured the minor league Durham Bulls baseball team, were shot at Historic Durham Athletic Park and at spots around the city such as The Green Room.
 Although the Durham Bulls now play a mile down the road, visitors still swing by the 1926 ballpark’s famous ticket office: a rust-color tower with a conical roof.

 Dirty Dancing, Clean Lake